umbralcalc/umbralcalc.github.io/_posts/stochadexIII.md

 ## Introduction

+In designing automated control algorithms of practical importance to the real world it's common to find that only partial observations of the system state are possible.
+You need only to think of the measurement uncertainties in any scientific experiment, the latent demand behind orders in a financial market, the unknown reservoirs of infection for a disease pathogen or even the limits to complete supply chain component observability in recognising just how commonly we find ourselves in this situation.
+When data is our only guide, this obscurity can make the learning of algorithms to control these systems an extreme --- if not frequently impossible --- challenge, without further insight provided by a more domain-specific model.

+\emph{Worlds of Observation} is a book about building more realistic training environments for machine learning algorithms to control these `noisy' systems in the real world.
+Model-free reinforcement learning is a popular and very powerful approach to generating such algorithms~\cite{sutton2018reinforcement}, especially when there is plenty of data and the system is fully observable.
+However, this book will not spend much time thinking about the model-free approach.
+We will instead be designing and building learning environments with a more model-based approach to control in mind.
+These environments are intended to replicate situations where the data isn't always so complete and useful, and will provide robust tools to cope with these tricky scenarios.
+Those readers who are data scientists, research engineers, statistical programmers or computational scientists may find our mathematically descriptive, yet practically-minded, approach in this book quite interesting and maybe a little different to the usual perspectives.

 \chapter{\sffamily Optimising system interactions}

 {\bfseries\sffamily Concept.} To design and build software which enables the optimisation of automated control objectives over stochastic phenomena of any kind.
 The theory in this chapter will overlap significantly with that of Reinforcement Learning (RL), however, in contrast to more standard RL approaches, we shall be relying on all of the work from previous parts of this book to help agents characterise, measure and learn from their environment.
 The software which implements our generalised control optimisation algorithm will be implemented as an extension to the learnadex.
 For the mathematically-inclined, this chapter will cover how we formalise model-based automated control optimisation within the frameworks that we have already introduced in this book.
 For the programmers, the public Git repository for the code described in this chapter can be found here: \href{https://github.com/worldsoop/worldsoop}{https://github.com/worldsoop/worldsoop}.